-During the continuing COVID-19 public health emergency, the court will be emailing SurveyMonkey juror questionnaires to minimize the time prospective jurors must spend in the courthouse.
+During the continuing COVID-19 public health emergency, the court will be emailing SurveyMonkey questionnaires to minimize the time prospective jurors must spend in the courthouse.
 Please see the court’s notice.

 Please read the following important information regarding COVID-19 and jury service.